 Immune Boosting Ingredients

-I selected my granola ingredients to include as many immune boosting vitamins and minerals as possible.
-Here is a list of my ingredients and a quick explanation for why they were included in my recipe.
+I selected my granola ingredients to include as many immune boosting vitamins and minerals as possible so they can help boost immunity.
+Here is a list of my ingredients because it is important to understand why they were included in my recipe.

-1. Elderberry syrup: Elderberry syrup is used to enhance immunity.
-Elderberries are high in flavonoids, Vitamin A and Vitamin C. It may help reduce symptoms of viral infections by stimulating immune response.6
+Elderberry syrup (find it here): Elderberry syrup is also used to enhance immunity.
+Elderberries are high in flavonoids, Vitamin A and Vitamin C. It may also help reduce symptoms of viral infections by stimulating immune response.6

-3. Hemp hearts, pumpkin seeds and Flax Seeds: I included all of these mostly for the zinc and omega 3 and 6.
-These polyunsaturated fats have been extensively studied for their role in immune health.8
+Hemp hearts(find them here), pumpkin seeds and Flax Seeds: I included all of these mostly for the zinc and omega 3 and 6.
+These polyunsaturated fats also have been extensively studied for their role in immune health.8

-4. Nuts: These serve as a good source of selenium and zinc.
-I chose Brazil nuts because they have the highest amount of selenium.
-Cashews are high in zinc.
+Nuts: These serve as a good source of selenium and zinc.
+I also chose Brazil nuts because they have the highest amount of selenium.
+Cashews are also high in zinc.

-6. Ginger: Has been found to help reduce the severity of respiratory infections.9
+Ginger: Can also help reduce the severity of respiratory infections.9

-7. Blueberries: Another natural superfood.
-Blueberries are a good source of Vitamin C. They are one of the best sources of antioxidants, mostly flavonoids.
+Blueberries: Another natural superfood.
+Blueberries are a good source of Vitamin C. I included them because they are one of the best sources of antioxidants, mostly flavonoids.

 Immune Boosting Granola Recipe